-CONTENTS
+CONTENTS.

-Influence of Mental Cultivation upon Health.
-General Observations, 1 SECTION I. The brain the material organ by which the mental faculties are manifested, 6 SECTION II.
-Condition of the brain in early life-Effect on the mind-Of excitement and enlargement of the brain by disease-Mental precocity usually a symptom of disease, 25 SECTION III.
-Consequences which have resulted from inattention to the connexion between the mind and body-The best minds not produced by early mental culture, 47 SECTION IV.
-Opinions of celebrated physicians respecting early mental cultivation, 60 SECTION V. Influence of mental cultivation and mental excitement, in producing insanity, nervous affections, and diseases of the heart, 75
+Influence of mental cultivation upon health-General observations Page SECTION I. The brain the material organ by which the mental faculties are manifested 8 Condition of the brain in early life-Effect on the mind of excitement and enlargement of the brain by disease-Mental precocity usually a symptom of disease 35 SECTION III.
+Consequences which have resulted from inattention to the connexion between the mind and body- The best minds not caused by early mental culture 62